aspyn72/DataStructure_asignt/README.md

 ###  `Base_for_Directory_and_Info` (Common Functions)

-Belows are the functions you can use
+Belows are the functions you can use in Shot, Show, and Asset classes

    > `make_directory(path: str, name: str)`:
     - Creates a directory with the given path and name.